eFinder

 “KGM – now 20 years old – said she began using YouTube at age six and Instagram at age nine, and allegedly developed compulsive use patterns, including up to 16 hours in a single day on Instagram.”

-INSUFFICIENT EVIDENCE — No evidence in archive to confirm KGM's alleged usage patterns
+No evidence found in cross-references, web search, or Wikipedia to confirm KGM's alleged usage patterns.

 “Her case argued that Meta and YouTube made deliberate design choices – for example, 'infinite scroll' – to make their platforms more addictive to children in order to boost profits.”